In New Year's Address, Taiwanese President Warns China Against "Military Adventurism" - ExBulletin

-TAIPEI, Jan.1 (Reuters) – Taiwanese President Tsai Ing-wen on Saturday sent a New Years message to China: Military conflict is not the answer, but Beijing has responded with a stern warning that if Taiwan crosses a red line, this would lead to “deep disaster”.
+TAIPEI (Reuters) – Taiwan President Tsai Ing-wen on Saturday sent a New Year’s message to China: Military conflict is not the answer, but Beijing has responded with a stern warning that if Taiwan crosses a red line, it would lead to a “deep catastrophe”.

 China claims democratically ruled Taiwan as its own territory and has increased military and diplomatic pressure over the past two years to assert its claims of sovereignty.